 In May 2016, experts involved in discussions at Chatham House issued a call for all public health surveillance data to be shared as necessary to improve and protect public health.

-The Centre on Global Health Security, with support from the Bill & Melinda Gates Foundation, is organizing a series of roundtables focused on finding key solutions to barriers in public health data sharing.
-These will result in guidelines on how to create the right environment for sharing data and achieve good practice, addressing both the policy and technical aspects of data sharing.
-These guidelines will be taken to key stakeholders within global health, who could use them to establish new norms for public health data sharing where data are shared as openly as is possible and appropriate.
+The Centre on Global Health Security, with support from the Bill & Melinda Gates Foundation, organized a series of roundtables focused on finding key solutions to barriers in public health data sharing.
+These roundtables provided robust examples and personal experiences on how to create the right environment for sharing data and achieve good practice, addressing both the policy and technical aspects of data sharing.